 Tip number one: Comment on blogs

 Blogs are a mine of information.
-The May part of the blogs cover a variety of topics and not only allow you to expand your knowledge and increase your culture, but also allow you to learn new vocabulary and interact with other people in the comment section.
-This is amazing because English blogs are typically visited by people form all over the world which means you do not have to be afraid of making mistakes because no one is there to judge you since many people who comment on blogs are not English native speakers.
+The May part of the blogs cover a variety of topics and not only allow you to expand your knowledge and increase your culture but also allow you to learn new vocabulary and interact with other people in the comment section.
+This is amazing because English blogs are typically visited by people from all over the world which means you do not have to be afraid of making mistakes because no one is there to judge you since many people who comment on blogs are not English native speakers.
 So, every day before you go to bed or whenever you want, read articles, learn new words and interact with people in the comments.
 Interacting is particularly important because the most common problem in English is that you understand what people are talking about, but you cannot reply.
 In this case, discussing about the topic of a blog’s article means that you are working not only on your written English but also on your spoken English because you are learning how to structure your thoughts when you are replying to something.

 Tip number two: Use Google calendar